dakusui/jcunit/src/site/markdown/features/FSM.md

 3. Let pairwise engine (e.g. [PICT][4]) process the factors and their levels and generate a test suite.
 4. By tracing the transitions in a test case from S(0,0), you can interpret a generated test case into a sequence of state transitions.

-The approach JCUnit took is inspired by this procedure but very different.
+The approach JCUnit took is inspired by this procedure but a different one.

+## Spec explorer
+(t.b.d.)

 <a name="design">
 # Design